 If you start using Dr. Hiller recommended fluoride toothpaste and mouthwash, you will notice quite a bit of improvement in the health of your teeth and gums.
 This sensitivity will begin to go away, giving you almost immediate relief.
 When you brush your teeth, make sure you brush gently and avoid using much force as it may cause your gums to recede again.

-In the event that using fluoride mouthwash and toothpaste doesn’t help, you should ask your Vancouver dentist, Dr. Joshua Hiller about other treatment options available to you.
+In the event that using fluoride mouthwash and toothpaste doesn’t help, you should ask your Vancouver dentist in Salmon Creek, Dr. Joshua Hiller about other treatment options available to you.
 The caring and educated staff at Mount Vista Family Dental will know just what will help you, so please don’t hesitate to ask.
 We will know exactly how to eliminate your teeth sensitivity once and for all, and how to prevent that from coming back in the future.
 Teeth sensitivity is something that many people deal with, although there are ways to fight back and prevent this pain from making life harder than it has to be.